RESEARCH STARTER

 In response to the 1970s energy crisis, tribal leaders pushed for greater control over their resources, leading to legislative changes that allowed tribes to become energy producers and manage their timberlands more effectively.
 However, challenges persisted, including monitoring compliance and securing fair market value for resources.
 While some progress has been made in increasing tribal authority over natural resource management, many tribes still face market dependency and limited long-term employment opportunities from these ventures.
 Overall, the relationship between Native American reservations and their natural resources reflects a complex interplay of historical, legal, and economic factors that continue to evolve today.

-Tribes affected: Tribes possessing natural resources
+• TRIBES AFFECTED: Tribes possessing natural resources

-Significance: Reservations and tribal governments confront a difficult task in deciding on the most effective ways to develop a reservation’s natural resources.
+SIGNIFICANCE: Reservations and tribal governments confront a difficult task in deciding on the most effective ways to develop a reservation’s natural resources.

-Natural resources such as coal, timber, natural gas, uranium, and oil have important places in many Native American Nations’ economic development plans.
+Natural resources such as coal, timber, natural gas, uranium, and oil have important places in many Indigenous American Nations’ economic development plans.
 Reservations comprise some of the poorest regions in the United States, so the type of development and the extent of tribal control over these assets is crucial.

 General History